A helicopter pub crawl in Darwin

 An example of the stunning view you get from the helicopter

 On top of that, though, you get to visit a fantastic variety of pubs that really do give you an insight into the Top End culture.
-Kai is certainly a character, and perhaps not typical of your average local, but he’s a good example of how people don’t taker life too seriously up here.
+Kai is certainly a character, and perhaps not typical of your average local, but he’s a good example of how people don’t take life too seriously up here.

-At the other pubs, you’ll see the mix of land-locked earthy bars and waterfront holiday-style decks.
+At the other pubs, you’ll see a mix of land-locked earthy bars and waterfront holiday-style decks.
 With good food and cold drinks, you’ll also come to appreciate why pubs are such an important part of life around Darwin.

 Meeting locals on Helicopter Pub Crawl Darwin